 Field of view

 The ALMA 12-m array will cycle from its most compact configuration, with maximum baselines of ~150 m, to its most extended configuration, with maximum baselines of ~16 km (when completed), and back.
-The Atacama Compact Array (ACA) will have two configurations, one of which is a north-south extension to provide a better beam shape for far-north/far-south targets.
+The Atacama Compact Array (ACA) has two configurations, one of which is a north-south extension to provide a better beam shape for far-north/far-south targets.
 See Appendix A of the Proposer's Guide for the configurations available in the current Cycle.

 Imaging of extended structures